Jamie Dwyer

 Jamie Dwyer OAM (born 12 March 1979) is an Australian field hockey player.
 He currently plays for YMCC Coastal City Hockey Club in the Melville Toyota League in Perth, Western Australia.
-He also played for the Queensland Blades in the Australian Hockey League.
+He previously played for the Queensland Blades in the Australian Hockey League.
 He debuted for Australia as a junior player in 1995, and for the senior side in 2001.
-He has played over 350 matches for Australia and scored over 220 goals.
-He has represented Australia at the 2004 Summer Olympics where he won a gold medal and the 2008 Summer Olympics and 2012 Summer Olympics where Australia won bronze medals.
+He played over 365 matches for Australia and scored over 244 goals.
+He represented Australia at the 2004 Summer Olympics where he won a gold medal and the 2008 Summer Olympics and 2012 Summer Olympics where Australia won bronze medals.
 He has also represented Australia at the 2006 Commonwealth Games where he won a gold medal and the 2010 Commonwealth Games where he also won gold.
 He has won silver medals at the 2002 Men's Hockey World Cup and the 2006 Men's Hockey World Cup.
 He won a gold medal at the 2010 Men's Hockey World Cup and the 2014 Men's Hockey World Cup.
 He is widely regarded as one of the greatest players to ever play the game.

 Personal

 Jamie Dwyer was born on 12 March 1979 in Rockhampton, Queensland.
 His nickname is Foetus.
 As a child, he played cricket.
-He is a long time Brisbane Lions fan and plays Australian rules fantasy football.
-His cousin was a national team teammate when Dwyer played for them.
-Matthew Gohdes.
+He is a long time Brisbane Lions fan.
+His cousin, Matthew Gohdes was a national team teammate when Dwyer played for them.
 He met his wife-to-be while playing professional hockey in the Netherlands; the couple now have two sons and a daughter.
-When in Australia, he is based in Perth, Western Australia as that is where the national team is based.
-His present manager is former Test cricketer Stuart MacGill.